Posted in:

 Diversification

 The great thing about fully managed investment ISAs is that your portfolio will be built using an array of bonds, funds, and stocks.
-Investors who are less risk-averse can put the majority of their money into fixed interest investments such as bonds.
-Those who are prepared to accept a slightly higher risk would invest in other equities with the hope of making higher returns.
+Less risk-averse investors can put most of their money into fixed-interest investments such as bonds.
+Those prepared to accept a slightly higher risk would invest in other equities with the hope of making higher returns.

 Spread contributions over the year